 If you can’t beat them, join them.

 Given all the security concerns that arise with Shadow IT, a company’s natural response would probably be to clamp down on it in the effort to eliminate the threats and technical risks altogether.
-However, as IT departments no longer pull all the strings when it comes to servers, devices or applications being used within an organization, reacting rigidly towards Shadow IT won’t hold employees back from turning to these kind of services in the need to manage the increasing requirements of their jobs.
+However, as IT departments no longer pull all the strings when it comes to servers, devices or applications being used within an organization, reacting with a rigid Shadow IT policy won’t hold employees back from turning to these kinds of services in the need to manage the increasing requirements of their jobs.

 What can IT leaders do?